sagemath/trac_to_gh/Issue 8639.md

 # Issue 8639: Bug when defining a MIPVariable's  type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8639

 Original creator: ncohen